 - Night Worker assessments to comply with Working Time Regulations;

-- Vaccinations for work;
+- Give advice about vaccinations required for work;

 - Provision of policy advice and contribution to policy development;

 - Assessment of work related illness and review of long term sickness;

 - Medical assessments for early retirement

 Appointments can be bu telephone, TEAMS or in person.
 We are based Room 117a, JJ Thomson Building, Whiteknights.

 Should you wish to contact Occupational Health Services you can contact them by email at email@example.com